 Mayor Brandon Johnson applauded the charges in a City Hall news conference, saying it shows the value of promoting more detectives to work on unsolved cases.

 “We promised the Logan Square community — especially the survivors who have been fighting for justice for a very long time — that we would apprehend this sick and depraved individual and that we would ultimately bring them to justice,” Johnson said.
-“Today we are pleased to announce that we have taken the first step towards justice and ensuring that our victim’s experiences will be at the very least honored by conviction.”
+“Today we are pleased to announce that we have taken the first step toward justice and ensuring that our victims’ experiences will be, at the very least, honored by conviction.”

-On May 7, 2022, Khodja allegedly followed a 36-year-old woman into her building in the 2000 block of North Humboldt Boulevard, placed a drawstring bag over her head and wrapped his hands around her neck, according to prosecutors.
-The woman screamed out and Khodja allegedly removed the bag and fled the scene, prosecutors said.
+On May 7, 2022, a 36-year-old woman entered her building in the 2000 block of North Humboldt Boulevard, where Khodja was allegedly “lying in wait,” according to prosecutors.
+He placed a drawstring bag over her head and wrapped his hands around her neck, prosecutors said.
+The woman screamed out, and Khodja allegedly removed the bag and fled, prosecutors said.

 On July 15, 2022, Khodja allegedly sexually assaulted a 21-year-old woman in the 800 block of West Wellington Avenue.
 The woman was walking home from a Lincoln Park bar when two men offered her a ride in a dark sedan, prosecutors said.
-During the ride, the men pulled over the car and exited, as a second vehicle pulled up alongside them, prosecutors said.
+During the ride, the men pulled over the car and got out as a second vehicle pulled alongside them, prosecutors said.
 Khodja allegedly entered the back seat with the victim and sexually assaulted her.
-The car then drove and the woman was eventually “shoved out,” according to prosecutors.
+The car then drove, and the woman was eventually “shoved out,” according to prosecutors.

-Khodja’s gold Toyota Prius was captured on video footage following the black sedan, according to prosecutors.
+Khodja’s gold Toyota Prius was captured on video footage following the black sedan, prosecutors said.

 On Jan.
-18, Khodja followed a 36-year-old woman from a convenience store, put a knife to her side and forced her to walk toward the 2800 block of West Bloomingdale Avenue where he sexually assaulted her, according to prosecutors.
-A Ford Fusion, belonging to someone who lives with Khodja, was captured near the scene.
+18, Khodja, while wearing a hood and a mask, followed a 36-year-old woman from a convenience store and pushed her against a fence, prosecutors said.
+He allegedly held a knife to her side and made her walk toward the 2800 block of West Bloomingdale Avenue, where he forced her to the ground and sexually assaulted her, according to prosecutors.
+A Ford Fusion belonging to someone who lives with Khodja was captured near the scene.

 On Jan.
-22, Khodja followed a 21-year-old woman to her door in the 2800 block of North Central Park Avenue and exposed himself, according to prosecutors.
+22, Khodja allegedly asked a 21-year-old woman for a ride in the 2800 block of North Central Park Avenue, then followed her and exposed himself, according to prosecutors.
 In this case, he faces misdemeanor charges of public indecency.

 “The knife is on my neck the whole time,” the woman told the Sun-Times.
 “Every time I tried to get louder, he would press it closer.”